Cacao roadmap targets P1B investments, 52,500 hectares by 2030

 The reviewed development plan sets major objectives across the cacao value chain:

-Infrastructure: A key goal is establishing at least 100 active accredited cacao nurseries across Luzon, Visayas, and Mindanao.
+• Infrastructure: A key goal is establishing at least 100 active accredited cacao nurseries across Luzon, the Visayas and Mindanao.
 The plan also includes producing 11,550,000 grafted seedlings annually.

 Market, support systems